 The best part about experimenting with making your own blends is that one day you are sure to stumble upon a blend that you will fall completely in love with.
-You can go on to make that your signature aroma.
+You can then go on to make that your signature aroma.

 While there are no rigid rules to adhere to when making essential oils blends, there is one thing to keep in mind.
 You will get the best results when you combine scents that complement each other.